Heavy metal music: Thrash metal

 Thrash metal emerged in the early 1980s under the influence of hardcore punk and the New Wave of British Heavy Metal, particularly songs in the revved-up style known as speed metal.
 The movement began in the United States, with Bay Area thrash metal being the leading scene.
 The sound developed by thrash groups was faster and more aggressive than that of the original metal bands and their glam metal successors.
 Low-register guitar riffs are typically overlaid with shredding leads.
 Lyrics often express nihilistic views or deal with social issues using visceral, gory language.
 Thrash has been described as a form of "urban blight music" and "a palefaced cousin of rap".

 The subgenre was popularized by the "Big Four of Thrash": Metallica, Anthrax, Megadeth and Slayer.
 Three German bands, Kreator, Sodom and Destruction, played a central role in bringing the style to Europe.
 Others, including the San Francisco Bay Area's Testament and Exodus, New Jersey's Overkill, and Brazil's Sepultura and Sarcófago, also had a significant impact.
 Although thrash metal began as an underground movement, and remained largely that for almost a decade, the leading bands of the scene began to reach a wider audience.
 Metallica brought the sound into the top 40 of the Billboard album chart in 1986 with Master of Puppets, the genre's first Platinum record.
 Two years later, the band's album ...
 And Justice for All hit No. 6, while Megadeth and Anthrax also had top 40 records on the American charts.

 Though less commercially successful than the rest of the Big Four, Slayer released one of the genre's definitive records: Reign in Blood (1986) was credited for incorporating heavier guitar timbres and including explicit depictions of death, suffering, violence and occult into thrash metal's lyricism.
 Slayer attracted a following among far-right skinheads, and accusations of promoting violence and Nazi themes have dogged the band.
 Even though Slayer did not receive substantial media exposure, their music played a key role in the development of extreme metal.

-In the early 1990s, thrash metal achieved breakout success, challenging and redefining the metal mainstream.
+In the early 1990s, bands that got their start in thrash metal achieved breakout success, challenging and redefining the metal mainstream.
 Metallica's self-titled 1991 album topped the Billboard chart, as the band established an international following.
 Megadeth's Countdown to Extinction (1992) debuted at No. 2, Anthrax and Slayer cracked the top 10, and albums by regional bands such as Testament and Sepultura entered the top 100.